ZiddiaMUGEN/LuaSupernull/Library.md

 `player:parentdist()` - Easy to guess the purpose, but I didn't have a test character using Helpers handy.
 (We can probably assume this follows the convention set by `vel`, `pos`, etc. with a table being returned).

 `player:rootdist()` - Same as `player:parentdist()`

+# Anim Module

+Anim module is a new module introduced to help explore and interface with character animations.
+In order to reference an anim object, you should use `player:anim`.

+## anim

+anim submodule is used to represent a single animation.

+`anim:id()` - Returns the action number of this animation.

+`anim:index()` - Returns the index of this animation.

+`anim:elementcount()` - Returns the number of elements in the animation.

+`anim:length()` - Returns the total length of the animation, in frames.

+`anim:hasloop()` - Returns a boolean indicating if the animation has a loop.

+`anim:loop()` - Returns a table with elements `frame`, `element` indicating the frame and animation element loop begins on.

+`anim:element(i)` - Returns the `element` object for the provided index (or `nil` if no such element exists).

+`anim:elements()` - returns an iterator over all of the animation's elements.

+## element

+element submodule is used to represent a single animation element.

+`element:length()` - returns the number of frames this element lasts.

+`element:hasclsn1()` - returns a boolean indicating if this element contains a CLSN1 box (including default boxes).

+`element:hasclsn2()` - returns a boolean indicating if this element contains a CLSN2 box (including default boxes).

+`element:clsn1count()` - returns the number of CLSN1 boxes in the element (including default boxes).

+`element:clsn2count()` - returns the number of CLSN2 boxes in the element (including default boxes).

+Note: for the below iterators, the parameters defining the CLSN boxes are screen co-ordinates, and may not match the values defined in the AIR file.
+To recover the number from the AIR file, you must pass the co-ordinates through `player:screentolocal`.

+`element:clsn1()` - returns an iterator over all CLSN1 boxes in the element.
+A CLSN1 box is a table defined with parameters `top`, `bottom`, `left`, and `right`.

+`element:clsn2()` - returns an iterator over all CLSN2 boxes in the element.
+A CLSN2 box is a table defined with parameters `top`, `bottom`, `left`, and `right`.

+## animcontroller

+animcontroller submodule is used internally to help read and identify animations.
+It's generally not intended for direct use (you can use wrapper functions from `player` instead).

+`animcontroller:new(p)` - instantiate an animcontroller instance. `p` should be the player whose animations you want to work with.

+`animcontroller:count()` - returns the total number of animations this player owns.

+`animcontroller:iterator()` - returns an iterator over all of the player's animations.

+`animcontroller:animfromid(i)` - returns the `anim` object whose action number matches `i`.

 # MLL Module